miso-lims/miso-lims/docs/user_manual/general_navigation.md

 Several of the list pages have a "Select by names" feature which is represented by a button in the toolbar that looks like a clipboard (📋).
 Clicking this button will open a dialog which prompts you to enter names, aliases, or barcodes.
 This allows you to search for multiple items at once, using any of those attributes.
-When the results are displayed, you will be given the option of which to do with the selected items.
-These will be the same options as are available in the list page's toolbar.
+Enter the names, aliases, or barcodes, one per line, then click the "Search" button.
+You will be given the option of what to do with the selected items.
+These will be the same options as are available in the list page's toolbar, with two additions:

+* **View Selected**: shows the name and alias of each selected item.
+You can click "OK" after viewing the list to return to the options menu with the samples still selected
+* **Select in list**: closes the dialog, but selects the items in the list so that you can continue to work with them

+This feature is useful if you have a list of names, aliases, or barcodes that you can copy from a spreadsheet, or if you have several barcoded items that you can scan into the dialog.

 {% include userman-toplink.md %}